WiiliamMentzer/Portfolio-Landing/README.md

 _To be used as a landing page for William Mentzer's Portfolio._

+## Setup/Installation Requirements

+* Clone Repository to Desktop.
+* Navigate to top level of the directory.
+* Open Portfolio-Landing/index.html in browser.

 ## Known Bugs

 * _Horizontal scroll bar on page existing despite no to content to sift through.
 Likely due to stacking margins in styles.css ._